bvarga/delphizmq/README.md

         // the poller creates it's own context. poller := TZMQPoller.Create( false, context );

+        poller.onEvent := pollerEvent;

         // register the socket.
 If the third parameter is true,
-        // than the register block until the socket registered. poller.register( socket, [pePollIn], false );
+        // than the register block until the socket is registered. poller.register( socket, [pePollIn], false );

-        while not context.Terminated do
-        begin
-          rc := poller.poll;
-          if rc > 0 then
-            do something.
-        end;
-        poller.Free;
-        socket.Free;
-        context.Free;

 Monitoring Sockets ( just available in `v3.2`)